-Insert pipette tip into disposable tip and twist to snugly fit in place.
+Insert pipette tip into disposable tip and twist to snugly fit into to place.
 Press the ejector button to remove the tip.
-Try this until you are very comfortable with the process.
+Try this a few times until you are comfortable with the process.

-• Loading and emptying: The yellow button has two stops.
-The first stop is for filling and dispensing the sample.
-The second stop is to "blow out" the last little bit of the sample.
+Loading and emptying: The yellow button has two stops.
+The first stop is for filling and dispensing the sample (and the button is about 3-4 millimeters from the top of the handle).
+The second stop is to "blow out" the last little bit of the sample and occurs when the button is flush with the handle.
 Find these stops and make sure you are very familiar with these stops.
+Take a minute to "doodle" this idea in the margin of tis handout so that the idea is clear in your head!